OBSERVABILITY PLATFORM

 Resolve window

-• Alerts configured with sustain trigger if the PromQL expression for the alert returns a populated value for the defined duration.
+• Alerts configured with the sustain field trigger if the PromQL expression for the alert returns a populated value for the defined duration.

-• A triggered alert with resolve sustain configured resolves after the PromQL expression returns an empty value for the defined duration.
+• A triggered alert with a defined resolve window resolves after the PromQL expression returns an empty value for the defined duration.

-When a monitor's configuration changes, resolve windows might not be respected.
-This can result in a monitor triggering again, and entering a new resolve window.
+Changing a monitor's configuration might result in resolve windows not being respected.
+This behavior can cause an alert to be triggered again, which would enter a new resolve window.

 Schedule

-By default, Chronosphere monitors are constantly active.
+By default, Observability Platform monitors are constantly active.
 You can optionally limit a monitor's activity to specific time ranges within a weekly schedule.

-A schedule defines weekly time ranges when Chronosphere runs the monitor's queries and evaluates its conditions, and the monitor runs only during the specified time ranges.
+A schedule defines weekly time ranges when Observability Platform runs the monitor's queries and evaluates its conditions, and the monitor runs only during the specified time ranges.

 You can define monitor schedules only with Chronoctl or Terraform.